Takashiidobe/notes/src/books/game-programming-patterns/game-loop.md

 ## When to Use It

-Even if you don\'t control the game loop of the underlying platform, you\'ll be relying on this, so it\'s good to have an idea of it.
+Even if you don't control the game loop of the underlying platform, you'll be relying on this, so it's good to have an idea of it.

 ## Keep in mind